e-gun/HipparchiaBuilder/README.md

 # HipparchiaBuilder

-convert tlg-e and phi author files into a database
+convert greek and latin data files into a searchable database

 this database can be read by HipparchiaServer

 you will need:

-    the tlg and phi data (presumably from a cd-rom disk) your config file will need to point to this data properly
+    the TLG_E and PHI00005 and PHI7 data (presumably from cd-rom disks) your config file will need to point to this data properly

     the lexical data
         Diogenes contains a folder named Perseus_Data
-        some cleaning of random bad characters in that data is required [basically, strip all high value ascii chars] Diogenes can be found via
+        some cleaning of random bad characters in that data is required [basically, strip all non-ascii chars] Diogenes can be found via
             https://community.dur.ac.uk/p.j.heslin/Software/Diogenes/
         your config file will need to point to this data properly